noskofficial/noskofficial.github.io/CONTRIBUTING.md

-# Contribution Guide for NOSK Official Website (Hacktoberfest) 🌐
+# Contribution Guide for NOSK Official Website🌐

 Welcome to the NOSK Official Website repository!
 We appreciate your interest in contributing to the development of the official website.
+We have added this project as part of **Hacktoberfest 2024**, and we welcome new contributors and public contributions too.
 Follow these steps to make your contributions.

 ## How to Contribute